practicalli/clojure/thinking-functionally/list-comprehension.md

 * be distinct from (nested) for loops and the use of map & filter functions within the syntax of the language.
 * return either a list or an iterator (an iterating being something that returns successive members of a collection, in order),

 In Clojure, list comprehension is via the `for` function.
-This is different to the for in other langauges as you will see.
+This is different to the for in other languages as you will see.

 ```
 (for [number [1 2 3]] (* number 2))